jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 19 - Succesfully changed SNMP_NAME=

 As it can be seen again, SNMP name has changed.
 This time the Python program first called get_serial() function to get router's serial number, after which it called change_snmp() function with one argument which was the serial number.
-No verification was made though, but that will be done later by a different function, which only purpose is to check whether SNMP name is set correctly.
+Changing SNMP name is not rocket science, but there's always a possibility that something goes wrong.
+This is the reason why even the simplest change should be verified, and some kind of verification code added.

 ## Adding user modules